 Simple English definitions for legal terms

-Read a random definition: absorption
+Read a random definition: special circumstances

 Gravamen: The most important part of a legal problem or argument is called the gravamen.
 It's like the main idea or the heart of the matter.
 For example, if someone sues a company for making a bad product, the gravamen of the case is whether the product was really bad or not.
 Sometimes it's hard to figure out what the gravamen is, especially in cases where there are many different issues to consider.
 But it's important to know what the gravamen is because it helps lawyers and judges focus on what really matters.